eddea-ss/polybar-tempconf/README.md

       modules-center = mpd
       modules-right = volume sep backlight sep network sep battery sep 202

-   I will leave in repo the modules that are configured in archcraft by default
+   I will leave in repo. the modules that are configured in archcraft by default

 ## 5 - Reset polybar